wasmflow/wasmflow.com/content/en/docs/Getting started/7-webassembly-microservices.md

 ### Testing your microservice with `wafl`

-`wafl` is the vino controller which can talk to providers (such as your WebAssembly module) over the Wasmflow RPC protocol.
+`wafl` is the Wasmflow utility binary that can speak the Wasmflow RPC protocol (among other things).
 Using the port from above, run `wafl rpc invoke` to make the same request we made in the last step.

 ```sh
 $ wafl rpc invoke --port=8060 concatenate -- --left=Hello --right=World